danilo-vasojevic/simplestUITest/README.md

 As we can see, Selenoid provided us with 2 versions of Chrome, Firefox and Safari browsers.
 Cool.
 That means we're all set up to execute our simple test.

 I assume you already cloned this repository on your local machine.
 Just go ahead and open in in you favorite IDE (I strongly suggest using IntelliJ IDEA) and simply run ```RunnerClass.main()``` method.
 Keep a close eye on the console window.
-Test should perform a google searche and print out window title in console.
+Test should perform a google search using multiple browsers simultaneously, printing some information on standard output (in our case, console).
 Of course, you shouldn't see any browser windows popup on your screen.

 ## Introducing SelenoidUI
 As for Selenoid, there are multiple ways of intalling selenoid UI.
 One of the ways is, as it's distributed as a tiny Docker container, executing this command: